esa/pagmo/doc/sphinx/examples/example7.rst

 .. image:: ../images/examples/ex7_ir.png

 Optimal tour to remove all of the IRIDUM33 debris (369 cities).
-The average cost of one transfer between debris orbit is 142 m/s, the total cost of the tour is 52 km/s
+The average cost of one transfer between debris orbit is 142 m/s, the total cost of the tour is 52 km/s.
+The color shade indicates the debris RAAN (Right Ascension of the Ascending Node).
+As it clearly appears from this visualization, the optimal tour emerges to make use of a startegy we will call "RAAN walk".
+As the Iridium debris do not have an equally spaced RAAN spanning the all the possible values in [0, 2pi], but are rather clustered in one subinterval [5.5,7.2], the RAAN walk must be interrupted and a few expensive transfers must be made, at a certain point, to link distant orbits.

 .. image:: ../images/examples/ex7_fen.png

 Optimal tour to remove all of the FENGYUN 1C debris (2651 cities).
 The average cost of one transfer between debris orbit is 98 m/s, the total cost is a staggering 265 km/s.
+The color shade indicates the debris RAAN.
+As it clearly appears from this visualization, the optimal tour is making use, again, of a RAAN walk.
+This time, though, as the debris RAAN is almost uniformly spread in the [0, 2pi] range, the tour is circular.
+Note that the sudden change of color from white to blue correspond, simply to the cut of the [0,2pi] range, so that 2pi+epsilon is mapped back to epsilon.